 In the past, students have interned with educational programs, health care entities, indigenous rights groups, and women’s organizations.
 For example, interns have worked at a private secular school, assisting with the library.
 The student also had the opportunity to observe board meetings, through which she learned about the busines and philosophical aspects of running a school.
 Other students completed an internship with a local organization that conducts education about HIV/AIDs and promotes LGBTQ rights.
 These interns assisted with educational workshops and event management and were able to contribute articles to the magazine Queernavaca.
 Former students have also been able to conduct internships in an international firm that provides consulting in the areas of development finance and corporate social responsibility.
 These students assisted with projects such as client research and marketing plan development.

-Those interested in the part-time internships for academic credit as part of the semester programs must first be accepted to a semester program (Crossing Borders or Migration and Globalization), and fill out the Mexico Internship Application.
-Those accepted to the Social Work program need to fill out the Social Work Internship/Practicum Application.
+Those interested in the part-time internships for academic credit as part of the semester programs must first be accepted to a semester program.

 Those interested in the full-time internships (year, semester, J-terms or summer) for academic credit must fill out the Full Time Internship Application.